Home

 ~ Daughter Edna Odelia "Deedee" Shipley ~

-Daughter Edna Odelia "Deedee" Shipley (1894-1968) was born in September 1894.
+Daughter Edna Odelia "Deedee" Shipley (1894-1968) was born on Sept.
+11, 1894 or 1896 in Victoria, Fayette County.

-She apparently was a reader of the Pittsburgh Press newspaper, and in 1914, living in Victoria, Fayette County at the age of 20, won 10th prize in a "Great '33' Puzzle contest, with her name printed in the edition of Jan.
+She was a reader of the Pittsburgh Press newspaper, and in 1914, living in Victoria, Fayette County at the age of 20, won 10th prize in a "Great '33' Puzzle contest, with her name printed in the edition of Jan.
 18, 1914.

-She apparently never married.
 She is known to have attended her mother's 77th birthday party and Shipley family reunion at Victoria in July 1939.

 In May 1947, Odelia is known to have been seriously ill and a patient at Mercy Hospital in Pittsburgh, and was "slightly improving" later in the month.
+In all, she spent three months at Mercy before returning home.

-She survived her illness and lived in Confluence for more than two decades more.
 In October 1959, she paid a visit to her sister Alverda Yeagley who was a patient in Somerset State Hospital, with the news reported in the gossip columns of the Somerset Daily American.
+Circa 1968, her home address was with Charlotte Jewart/Jewarett at 608 Summit Avenue in Glassport, PA.

 Addison Cemetery